HuserB8927/full-stack-spring-boot-html-css/README.md

     **Username: user** <br>
     **Password: user** <br>

 Or you can just Create a New Account.
-After you create a new account the program will send you a confirmation email to activate your registration.<br>
+After you create a new account the program would normally send you a confirmation email to activate your registration.
+(I left the gmail username/password blank in the application.properties so you wont get an email now.)<br>

 After you logged in you can see my resume, my IT and programming skills, my videos and everythig that connects to these topics.